 Around the Bloc: Burbage South Boulders and Edge

-From Climber's monthly feature on the best of British bouldering venues
+Climber's feature on the best bouldering venues

-by David Simmonite
+By David Simmonite

 Close to the city of Sheffield and on the edge of the Peak District is one of the premier gritstone crags for cutting edge routes with many of the hardest and best in a diminutive area.
 You will probably have heard of such cutting edge routes as Parthian Shot and Equilibrium and tucked away amongst the routes, as well as on the leftward fringes, are some equally fine boulder problems.
 Add into the mix some of the best lower grade bouldering on the fine stand-alone boulders in the heather scrub below the crag and we have one brilliant and varied venue.
 I'm talking about Burbage South at the bottom of end the Burbage Valley.